 Tom Poster is a musician whose skills and passions extend well beyond the conventional role of the concert pianist.
 In demand internationally as soloist and chamber musician across an unusually extensive repertoire, he has been described as “a marvel, [who] can play anything in any style” (The Herald), “mercurially brilliant” (The Strad), and as having “a beautiful tone that you can sink into like a pile of cushions” (BBC Music).

 And what can I say about the excellent Tom Poster?
 His versatility and unerring sense of what works best marks him out as a musician’s musician and everyone in the business should be beating a path to his door.

 Seen and Heard International, Cheltenham Festival 2011

-Born in 1981, Tom studied with Joan Havill at the Guildhall School of Music and Drama, where he held a Postgraduate Fellowship, and at King’s College, Cambridge, where he gained a Double First in Music.
+Tom studied with Joan Havill at the Guildhall School of Music and Drama, and at King’s College, Cambridge, where he gained a Double First in Music.
 He won First Prize at the Scottish International Piano Competition 2007, and the keyboard sections of the Royal Over-Seas League and BBC Young Musician of the Year Competitions in 2000.

 Light and Shadows

 In Dance and Song